thedynamiclinker/ld/dictionary/The Implicit Attributes Problem.md

 This problem can likely be solved by [[Information Mining]], but it is difficult to incentivise users to engage in Information Mining in the quantities required to solve this problem.

-For details on how we intend to attack this problem anyway, see [[Business Plan]].
+For details on how we intend to attack this problem anyway, see [[business/Where To Find People]].